 When a student enters the PhD program, they are assigned a field advisor, based on the research interests they expressed in the application.
 The field advisor assists the student with developing, within the CHD guidelines, a program of courses that will provide the preparation needed for dissertation research.

 During the first two semesters in the program, the student focuses on identifying a specific research area and a potential research advisor, who is often the student's original field advisor.
 However, if the student finds that another faculty member’s research more closely matches their interests, the student can ask that faculty member to become their advisor.
 If the original field advisor will not be the potential research advisor, they provide assistance, if needed, in identifying other possible research areas and advisors.
-In either case, the student should discuss this question with and have agreement from a potential research supervisor during the spring semester of the first year.
+In either case, the student should discuss this question with and have agreement from a potential research advisor during the spring semester of the first year.
 During the second year, the student finalizes the program of courses with approval of the research advisor and the CHD, and a qualifying examination committee is developed, including faculty nominated by the research advisor, the student, and the CHD.
-When the student passes the qualifying examination, the research advisor nominates and chairs a research committee, which oversees the student’s research and dissertation.
+When the student passes the qualifying examination, the research advisor nominates a research committee, which oversees the student’s research and dissertation.
 A research/dissertation committee exists throughout the rest of the student’s graduate career, with any necessary changes to its composition made by the research advisor.
 Any member of the research committee can serve as a source of information and advice for the student throughout subsequent graduate years, as can the members of the CHD.

 The Oral Qualifying Examination

-Preparation for research in the major field is evaluated in a two-hour oral examination by a qualifying committee.
+Preparation for research in the major field is evaluated in an oral examination by a qualifying committee.
 The examination has the dual purpose of verifying the adequacy of the student’s preparation for undertaking research in a chosen field and of assessing the student’s ability to synthesize knowledge already acquired.
 Areas within SEAS have different customs regarding the detailed nature of the qualifying examination.
 For example, the format may principally involve the presentation and discussion of a potential dissertation topic.
 It may also include, to a lesser or greater degree, general questions in the chosen research field and related areas.

 The qualifying exam committee is selected when the final PhD program is filed, and consists of four Harvard faculty members, including at least two SEAS faculty members.
+One member is assigned by the CHD.

 Three outcomes of the qualifying examination are possible.
 The exam committee may pass the student, fail the student, or (if it is the student's first attempt) judge the performance to be inconclusive.
 Within its discretion, the committee may stipulate further requirements, such as additional course work, a written examination, or presentation of a research proposal, as conditions that must be satisfied.
 If the qualifying examination is judged to be inconclusive, the student and committee may schedule a second examination, which must be conclusive.
 If the outcome of either examination is a failure, a student may not re-register, thus terminating degree candidacy.